TugceOzdeger/datauniver.se/README.md

-Data Platform Strategy: Why a Modern Architecture is a Business Enabler
+<h2>Data Platform Strategy: Why a Modern Architecture is a Business Enabler</h2>

 Organizations today generate more data than ever, but only a fraction is leveraged for strategic decisions.
 Many struggle with slow reports, inconsistent insights, and siloed data.
 Modern data architecture is the solution that turns raw data into a business advantage.